Cape Fear Public Transportation Authority: Forden Station

 Forden Station is a bus station located in Wilmington's North College neighborhood and serves as a bus terminus for the Cape Fear Public Transportation Authority (Wave) and provides intercity bus service via Amtrak Thruway and Greyhound Lines.
 At an estimated cost of $5.4 million, the facility opened on April 18, 2011.

-Amtrak Thruway service

-The Amtrak Thruway bus departs Wilmington at Forden Station and connects to train service at the Amtrak Station in Wilson, N.C.

-Daily rail service is available for travel to 20 stations between New York and Savannah, Ga., as well the Amtrak national network serving more than 500 stations in 46 states, the District of Columbia and three Canadian provinces.
-The Palmetto Train 89 (NYP – SAV) departs the Wilson Station at 2:22 p.m. and Palmetto Train 90 (SAV – NYP) departs the Wilson Station at 2:23 p.m.
-ATK-12-074.

-Passengers may book travel by calling 1-800-USA-RAIL.
-Tickets are also available on Amtrak.com and the mobile app.
-Amtrak tickets cannot be purchased at Forden Station.

-Greyhound lines

-Six daily routes with service throughout the contiguous United States currently operate out of Forden Station.

 Padgett Station

 Padgett Station is a multimodal transit facility that located in Wilmington's Upper Downtown neighborhood at 520 North 3rd St, and serves as a bus terminus for the Cape Fear Public Transportation Authority (Wave).
 Named after former Wilmington City Council member Laura W. Padgett, it was opened on January 18, 2020.
-It is the first phase of a larger multimodal transportation project.
-The station permanently replaced the Authority’s Downtown Transfer Station located at 2nd Street and Princess Street.
-The upgraded amenities at Padgett Station offer customers and visitors a safer, more convenient, and more accessible experience when utilizing public transportation services.
-The project was a collaborative effort between the City of Wilmington, the Wilmington Metropolitan Planning Organization (WMPO), and the Cape Fear Public Transportation Authority (Wave Transit).